 Free Online Legal Resources

-Any decisions made by the district courts can be appealed by either party to the decision, which may result in the case being sent to the Court of Appeals.
-This court consists of 19 judges who oversee appellate cases in three-judge panels.
-They may overturn the lower court's decision or let it stand.
+Decisions made by the district courts may be appealed to the Court of Appeals.
+Appellate judges, who hear cases in three-judge panels, may overturn lower courts' decisions or let them stand.

 When faced with a legal issue, contacting an experienced attorney is always the best bet.
 At LawInfo you can search for a skilled, Lead Counsel Rated Minnesota attorney by location and by practice area.
 We have Minnesota attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.